pyca/cryptography/docs/x509/reference.rst

         determines how it attributes serial numbers to certificates.
 This number must uniquely identify the certificate given the issuer.
         `CABForum Guidelines`_ require entropy in the serial number to provide protection against hash collision attacks.
+For more information on secure random number generation, see :doc:`/random-numbers`.

         :param serial_number: Integer number that will be used by the CA to identify this certificate (most notably during certificate revocation checking).
 Users should consider using
-            :meth:`CertificateBuilder.random_serial_number` when possible.
+            :func:`~cryptography.x509.random_serial_number` when possible.

-    .. method:: random_serial_number()

-        .. versionadded:: 1.6

-        Sets the certificate's serial number to a random number.
-This is a convenience method which will use entropy from ``os.urandom`` to generate a serial number.
-For more information on secure random number generation, see :doc:`/random-numbers`.

     .. method:: not_valid_before(time)